sartq333/chill-guy-maker/README.md

 # chill-guy-maker

 A fun project that lets you replace the face in a meme with another face using Python and Gradio.
-This project supports flipping the input image horizontally, precise control over face placement, and background transparency handling.

 Try out here: https://huggingface.co/spaces/Sartc/chillGuy_maker.
 As of now, you'll have to adjust the face_x, face_y, face_width and face_height parameters to get the desired results, but I'll try to automate them too in future.